andrew/ultimate-awesome/README.md

 - [Awesome-Windows](https://github.com/allinu/Awesome-Windows) - Windows 平台下的优秀软件、工具推荐列表.
 - [awesome-data-visualization](https://github.com/alpers/awesome-data-visualization) - A curated list of awesome data visualization resources, tools and communities.
 - [awesome-anf](https://github.com/ANFTechTeam/awesome-anf) - Your single link for all things Azure NetApp Files (ANF)!.
+- [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesomebox](https://github.com/awesomebox/awesomebox) - Effortless HTML, CSS, JS development in the flavor of your choice.
 - [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [awesome-brisa](https://github.com/brisa-build/awesome-brisa) - A collection of awesome things regarding Brisa ecosystem.